Sramana: In the 1M/1M program we teach company and product positioning religiously. Our mantra is to not spray and pray.

 Dean Stoecker: We had been in business for about four months, and we were asked to build an analytics application by a well-known firm.
 They wanted it to be work-for-hire.
 It was in the vein of what we were planning on designing as a software product on our own.
 It was a $300,000 deal, but we declined the deal because that firm would have wanted to own the IP to the software.
-We would have won the deal and we passed.
 The interesting thing is that the company failed at building that tool set themselves, and they have since become a customer.

 Dean Stoecker: We were really good at managing geographically organized content.
 Anyone who had applications that were predominantly based on the ability to retrieve that information from a tailored, purpose-built analytics engine used our product.
 We were only 5% of what we wanted to be at that time, but it was enough to get us going and show that we could be successful.